Contents

 Your weekly metrics wishlist

-How to avoid Common WooCommerce slip-ups
+How to avoid common WooCommerce slip-ups

 Splitting queues by inbox instead of intent

 Maria’s team ran three separate inboxes for three WooCommerce stores.
-The same buyer would email one brand and chat to another, and response clocks slipped while agents hunted for context.
+The same buyer would email one brand and chat another, and response clocks slipped while agents hunted for context.

 Letting duplicates pile up